 Medicinal Uses of Thyme

-Use Thyme internally for asthma, bronchitis, colds, flu, cough, food poisoning, fevers, migraines, nightmares & sore throats.
+Use Thyme internally for asthma, bronchitis, colds, flu, cough, food poisoning, fevers, migraines, anxiety, nightmares & sore throats.

 More information about Thyme’s healing properties:

 - Thyme: Uses, Side Effects, Interactions and Warnings

 - The Oil Cleansing Method

 Recipes that use Thyme